blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Gnome-ChefMod/README.md

 ## Changelog

+`2.0.20`

+- Fixed missing UnlockableAPI dependency.
+- ClassicItems Scepter support?

+`2.0.19`
+ - moved unlockable code to r2api, fixing achievement issue with recent update

+`2.0.18`
+ - fixed item displays
+ - added proper hopoo shaders to cleaver and knife projectiles
+ - fixed hat not growing in multiplayer, the most important feature

+`2.0.17`

+- Removed weakpoints from Oil.
+- Added a weakpoint to CHEF.

+`2.0.16`

+- Fixed for DLC update.
+- Oil now uses its own unique buff instead of reusing ClayGoo.

 `2.0.15`

 - Added alt lore when the alt victory message config option is enabled.
 (Credits to Lyrical Endymion)

 `2.0.14`